Araguainha crater: Access and conservation

 The Araguainha Dome can be reached by car from Goiânia or from Cuiabá.
-The unpaved state road MT-306, between Ponte Branca and Araguainha, cuts across the central uplift, as does the Araguaia River.
+An unpaved state road, between Ponte Branca and Araguainha, cuts across the central uplift, as does the Araguaia River.
 As of 1999, the local residents were not yet aware of the dome's nature and scientific importance.

 Dating and interpretation

 The earliest report on the Araguainha structure was published by Northfleet et al. (1969), who interpreted it as an uplift of the Phanerozoic sediments caused by a Cretaceous syenite intrusion.
 A geological reconnaissance survey by Silveira Filho and Ribeiro (1971) noted the occurrence of lavas, breccias, and tuffs around the central core and deduced that Araguainha was a crypto-volcanic structure.
 Dietz and French (1973) reported the occurrence of impact breccias and shocked quartz, and recognized the structure as an impact crater.
 A detailed study of the crater by Crósta et al. (1981) and Crósta (1982) reported further petrological and mineralogical evidence of the impact.
 Further geomorphologic evidence was published by Theilen-Willige (1981).
 A magnetic survey was conducted by Fischer and Masero (1994).

 Dome formation was first dated (at 243 ± 19 million years ago, with Rb-Sr method) by Deutsch et al. (1992).
 Engelhardt et al. (1992) published a detailed study of the uplifted core and a revised date of about 246 million years ago, later revised to about 244 million years ago.
 Most recently it was dated by Tohver et al. (2012) at 254.7 ± 2.5 million years ago.